bogdangavril/BHMLAI-Capstone/README.md

 - encoding is done using One Hot Encoder and Binary Encoder for categorical features and Standard Scaler for the numerical features

 3. Prepare the data for use in the models
-- involves creating the train and the test set by splitting the dataset; the models are trained on the train set and then used to make predictions using the test set
+- involves creating the train and the test set by splitting the dataset; the models are trained on the train set and then used to make predictions using the test set in order to evaluate the models using various metrics

 4. Create and train several regression models using the train set
 - Linear Regression, Ridge, Lasso, Transformed Target Regressor with Ridge, Transformed Target Regressor with Random Forest Regressor, Transformed Target Regressor with Lasso